d0ng1ee/logdeep/README.md

 python deeplog.py test
 ```

-The obtained model parameters and train logs will be saved under `result/` path
+The output results, key parameters and train logs will be saved under `result/` path

 ## DIY your own pipeline